 Independent study is also vital for this course allowing you to prepare for taught classes and sharpen your own research and critical skills.
-Our Virtual Learning Environment will help to support your studies: it’s a central place where you can find all the information and resources for the School, your programme and modules.
+Our Virtual Learning Environment will help to support your studies: it’s a central place where you can find all the information and resources for the school, your programme and modules.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 More than three years of postgraduate work experience is required before you apply.
 Five years minimum of postgraduate work experience is usually desirable.
-All work experience must include at least three years appropriate management responsibility (projects, teams, divisions, business units etc.) and show significant career progression.
+All work experience must include at least three years of appropriate management responsibility (projects, teams, divisions, business units etc.) and show significant career progression.